Tutorial

 dependencies {

-val composeSwiftBridgeKsp = "co.touchlab.compose:compose-swift-bridge-ksp:0.1.0-SNAPSHOT"
+val composeSwiftBridgeKsp = "co.touchlab.compose:compose-swift-bridge-ksp:0.1.1"

 "kspCommonMainMetadata"(composeSwiftInteropKsp) // Common Main generation required